 The Jaeger-LeCoultre Deep Sea Chronograph

 Jaeger-LeCoultre has just revealed a new diving chronograph, the Jaeger-LeCoultre Deep Sea Chronograph.
 Unlike most chronographs, this one can be operated underwater.
-Breitling makes a magnetic quartz based chronograph that operates underwater, but as far as mechanical chronographs go, they typically do not work underwater.
+Breitling makes a magnetic quartz based chronograph that operates underwater; IWC and Omega make mechanical chronos that work underwater, but as far as most mechanical chronographs go -- they do not work underwater.

 The Deep Sea Chronograph is powered by a self-winding caliber JL 758 with 47 jewels, 340 parts, a frequency of 28,800 vph and a 65-hour power reserve.
 Functions include hours, minutes, small seconds, chronograph (hour and minute counters, central sweep seconds hand) and chronograph operating indicator.
 The case is stainless steel and measures 42 mm in diameter.
 Uni-directional rotating bezel.
 Sapphire crystal and matte dial with white Superluminova hour markers.
 Water-resistance 100 meters.
 Black leather with steel pin buckle.

 "The Jaeger-LeCoultre Deep Sea Chronograph has an operating indicator for the chronograph which contributes to divers' safety by enabling them to check at a glance that the chronograph is indeed measuring a certain time interval, that it is ready to be activated, or that the measured time is displayed on the various counters.
 This specific feature is inspired by a historical Jaeger- LeCoultre model: the Chronoflight.